PaulSchulz/tt05-submission/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/wokwi_test/badge.svg)

-# What is Tiny Tapeout?
+# Tiny Tapeout 05 Submission

-TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip.
+TinyTapeout is an educational project that aims to make it easier and cheaper to have digital designs manufactured on a real chip.

 To learn more and get started, visit https://tinytapeout.com.

+This repository has been cloned from the Tiny Tapeout 05 Submission Template - https://github.com/TinyTapeout/tt05-submission-template

+The following details came from the original README submission template repository.

 ## Wokwi Projects